markkerry/markkerry-hugo/content/posts/2022/07/azure-func-university-python-lesson/index.md

 cd PythonFuncStopWords
 ```

 And now create a new function app and name it whatever you want.
-I named `NLPApplication`.
+I named mine __NLPApplication__.
+Name your something unique.

 ```bash
 func new --name NLPApplication --template "HTTP trigger" --authlevel "function"
 ```

-Within the PythonFuncStopWords directory I created a new folder called `shared_code`.
-This will be used to host a couple of other Python functions which will be imported into the "main" function.
+Within the PythonFuncStopWords directory I created a new folder called __shared_code__.
+This will be used to host a couple of other Python functions which will be imported into the _main_ function.

 ```bash
 mkdir shared_code && cd shared_code